39 Supermarket Buys That Are a Waste of Money

 16. Organic Produce

 A steep price tag isn’t the only difference you’ll notice when buying organic produce at your local supermarket.
 The fruits and veggies might look withered or pale unless your grocer does a lot of organic business.
 Shop at stores that sell organic produce regularly, such as Whole Foods or Aldi, and you’ll spend money on food that looks better and lasts longer.
-Better yet, head out to your local farmers market to pick out some fresh foods.
+You can also buy organic local from a farmers market.

 17. Pet Food